kennedyrose/harmontown-video-ripper/README.md

 # Harmontown Video Ripper

-Pulls down videos of Harmontown shows for archiving.
+Pulls down all 233 videos of Harmontown shows for archiving.